apache/cordova-plugin-media/doc/index.md

 A future implementation will adhere to the latest W3C specification and may deprecate the current APIs.

+This plugin defines a global `Media` Constructor.

+Although in the global scope, it is not available until after the `deviceready` event.

+    document.addEventListener("deviceready", onDeviceReady, false);
+    function onDeviceReady() {
+        console.log(Media);
+    }

 ## Installation

     cordova plugin add org.apache.cordova.media